-Wedding planning can be dizzying to navigate for any couple but we understand that there are a few unique circumstances when it comes to planning an LGBTQ+ wedding.
-While most couples lean into wedding traditions, they don’t often translate very well.
+Wedding planning can be dizzying to navigate for any couple, but we understand that there are a few unique circumstances when it comes to planning a same sex wedding.
+While most couples lean into wedding traditions, some don’t translate very well.

 Traditional methods of paying for your wedding, walking down the aisle, and even choosing your outfits might feel like a minefield.
-If you’ve found yourself recently engaged and planning an LGBTQ+ wedding, congratulations!
+If you’ve found yourself recently engaged and planning a same sex wedding, congratulations!
 Now let’s plan a celebration that is as beautiful as your love story.

 Paying For The Wedding

 The age-old custom of having the bride’s parents pay for the wedding is evolving with the times, so don’t worry if you’re unsure of who is going to foot the bill.
 In fact, many couples of all genders are taking on the wedding finances themselves.

 Who pays for the wedding truly comes down to who can afford it.
 If you have multiple parties willing to pitch in, split the costs three ways or have each party pay for what they’re most interested in.
 As soon as you’ve built your wedding budget, you can get started on the more fun parts of planning.